Aparna1622/marketing_analytics/marketing_analytics_overview.md

 Relies on historical data, less dependent on user-level tracking.

-Multi-Touch Attribution (MTA)
+- Multi-Touch Attribution (MTA)

 Focuses on user-level data and tracks how multiple touchpoints (ads, emails, clicks) contribute to a conversion.

+- Multi-Method Attribution (MMA)

+A hybrid approach combining MMM (macro view) and MTA (micro view).

+Provides a balanced understanding of both long-term trends and short-term user interactions.

 Modeling in Marketing vs. Machine Learning

-Marketing Models (MMM, MTA, MMA):
+- Marketing Models (MMM, MTA, MMA):

 Domain-specific, interpretable, and explain causal relationships.

 Focused on business insights and ROI measurement.

-Machine Learning Models:
+- Machine Learning Models:

 More general-purpose, focused on prediction accuracy.